ibm-cloud-docs/security-services/deployment-guide.md

 After you make modifications to your stack in the project, you can share it with others through a private {{site.data.keyword.cloud_notm}} catalog.
 To do so, follow these steps:
 1. Deploy the stack at least once: You need to deploy the stack first to allow importing the stack definition to a private catalog.
-1. Select the **Add to private catalog** option in the menu on the stack configuration.
+1. Select the **Add to private catalog** option in the menu on the member configuration.

 This will allow you to share your modified stack with others through a private {{site.data.keyword.cloud_notm}} catalog.